mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Hi!
-Thanks for visiting my personal web site.
+I am an Clinical Associate Professor of Computer Science at New York University.

-I live in Brooklyn, New York with my wife and daughter.
-I was born in New York City and grew up in Teaneck, New Jersey.
-I am a scientist, scholar, teacher and writer whose career has focused on research in the areas of labor, education, artificial intelligence, and machine learning.
-Recently I was the lead instructor for Galvanize of a 13-week data science intensive course here in New York designed to train students for careers as data scientists.
+I am a teacher and scholar whose career has focused on research in the areas of data science, artifical intelligence, machine learning, labor, education.
+In 2020, I was the lead instructor of a 13-week data science intensive course designed to train students for careers as data scientists.

 I am familiar with a wide range of statistical and machine learning algorithms, and I have extensive experience with large data sets, statistical analysis including regression analysis and propensity score matching, cluster analysis,